Fuat Oktay: Undersecretary to the prime minister

 Following the appointment of Binali Yıldırım as prime minister of Turkey, Oktay was appointed as his undersecretary on 18 June 2016.
 He became known for his modernisation of bureaucratic institutions with new digital and technological advances.

 He was part of the main diplomatic resistance during the Turkish coup d'état attempt on 15 July 2016.
 During the Operation Euphrates Shield and the Operation Olive Branch, which were carried out by Turkey, Oktay served in the capacity as co-ordinator between different bureaucratic institutions that were involved.

-Vice presidency (2018–present)
+Vice presidency (2018–2023)

 In the 2017 constitutional referendum, voters narrowly approved constitutional changes that dissolved the existing parliamentary system in place of an executive presidency amid allegations of electoral fraud.
 The new system of government would see the president of Turkey becoming both head of state and head of government, abolishing the former head of government post of prime minister.
 The new system instigated the creation of the office of vice president of Turkey, who would be appointed and serve at the pleasure of the president.